urbanjost/M_starpac/README.md

              a = EXMPT*N, for which the forward difference  quotient derivative with  respect to a  given parameter  is exempted from  meeting the acceptance  criteria  for step size selection [see section E.1.b].
              The default value for EXMPT is 0.1 (10 percent).
+When  the
-When  the  user- supplied value is outside the range [0.0,  1.0],  or when EXMPT is not an argument of the  subroutine  CALL  statement,  the  default value is used.
+	     user-supplied value is outside the range [0.0, 1.0], or when EXMPT is not an argument of the  subroutine  CALL  statement,  the  default value is used.